 Recycling – Lacklustre artwork, heavily-used exercise books, uninteresting scribbles and worksheets.

 Reuse – Lightly-used exercise books, decent stationery.
 Put these in a storage cube or back in the schoolbags to look at next year before your Officeworks run.
 Or if you never want to see them again, pop them on your local Buy Nothing group.

 Keepsakes – The favourite sheets of paper you both put aside as well as anything else you deem worthy.
 This includes school reports and school photos.
 Label with the year and put them into a folder, an expandable file or loose in a tub.
 You could consider putting one on the fridge if that’s how you roll.
-There are some incredible examples of school keepsake tubs on Pinterest, but here at The Decluttering Co we are all about using what you have and creating something maintainable, rather than trying to impress your Instagram buddies.
-Pinterest-pretty or not, properly managed End Of Year School Clutter can become a neat snapshot of their schooling achievements.
+There are some incredible examples of school keepsake tubs on Pinterest.
+Pinterest-pretty or not, well-managed End Of Year School Clutter can become a nice snapshot of achievements.

 – Pictures and paintings made by little hands can make great wrapping paper.